flashrom/flashrom/doc/supported_hw/supported_prog/index.rst

 (see :doc:`/classic_cli_manpage` for more details on command line options).
 The output of this command is long, so you might want to save it to file or grep.

-Patches to add/update documentation, or migrate docs from `old wiki website <https://wiki.flashrom.org/Supported_programmers>`_ are very much appreciated.
+Patches to add/update documentation are very much appreciated.

 .. toctree::
     :maxdepth: 1